parseiro/base-jhipster-react-tailwind/README.md

 ### Packaging as jar

-To build the final jar and optimize the TodoList3 application for production, run:
+To build the final jar and optimize the oi application for production, run:

 ```
 ./mvnw -Pprod clean verify